 The Library Project provides a wide range of local language children's books including: history, science, short stories, fairy tales, books for very young readers, children's dictionaries, children's reference books, and an assortment of comic books.
 Each school also receives a full set of children's encyclopedias for older students.
 Every book is in full color and of the highest print quality.

 The Library Project receives the support of personal and corporate book donations, and has collected over 100,000 children's books through our Book Collection Campaign.
 This campaign takes place at elementary schools, high schools, conferences, companies, and in local communities.
 We only accept children's books that are of the highest quality and in "like new" condition.
 This not only gets the community involved, but also raises awareness of the hardships faced by rural elementary schools, community centers, and orphanages.

 Our Librarian Training Course is a "crash course" on how to manage their new library, and gets the teachers and administrators up to speed on day one.
-We have found that once we began implementing this training course, 76% of our libraries are used on a daily-to-weekly basis, and 100% are used on a monthly basis.
+We have found that once we began implementing this training course, 94% of our libraries pass our Post-Assessment after the first year, and 6% "need work."
+When libraries "need work" we double our efforts over the next two years.
 These are the kinds of results that everyone at The Library Project is so proud of and keeps us moving toward our goals every day.

 Our China Operations

 The Library Project functions in twenty-three provinces throughout China.
 We work with the most underfunded rural elementary schools in some of the most remote regions of China.
 The number of provinces we work in is constantly growing, because we are very donor driven, in that we work closely with donors on which region they would like to support.

 For more information on our China operations, please click here.